neeiiillll2007/StudyMate/README.md

-# 📚 StudyMate
+# 📚 NoteHub

-**StudyMate** is a free and easy-to-use educational website built to help **students from all courses** — BCA, BBA, B.Tech, and more — access **notes, solved programs, and previous year question papers** in one organized place.
+**NoteHub** is a free and easy-to-use educational website built to help **students from all courses** — BCA, BBA, B.Tech, and more — access **notes, solved programs, and previous year question papers** in one organized place.

 ---